InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

   bottom line and thus the products produced by an InnerSource community, InnerSource communities, on the other hand understand that a healthy community is a precondition for healthy code.
-This is why the Apache Software Foundation, after which many InnerSource initiative were modeled, has the motto "Community over Code".
+This is why the Apache Software Foundation, after which many InnerSource initiatives were modeled, has the motto "Community over Code".
 Vice versa, the effectiveness of the TC is strongly related to code health, as well.
-With the latter absent, the TC will have to spend all their time validating and documenting workarounds for bugs or a fragile architecture rather and will not have enough time to spend on onboarding and mentoring contributors.
+Absent the latter, the TC will have to spend all their time validating and documenting workarounds for bugs or a fragile architecture rather and will not have enough time to spend on onboarding and mentoring contributors.